Aavash232311/Clothing-App/README.md

 "dotnet watch run" to start the server

+I switched to typescript so this project not completed...
 Concepts:
 - Seed User in database and use authentication system.
 - Use Context API's in react